WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 ## [C: Ordering the assembly against a reference chromosome](ordering-the-assembly-against-a-reference-chromosome)

-At the Wellcome Sanger Institute a tool called `abacas` (Assefa et al., 2009) was developed to order contigs against a reference sequence.
+At the Wellcome Sanger Institute a tool called `abacas` (Assefa _et al_., 2009) was developed to order contigs against a reference sequence.
 Any spaces between the contigs (gaps) can be filled in with “N” characters to ‘pad’ the sequence with equivalent sized regions to those on the reference that may be missing in the assembly.
 The result is called a pseudo-molecule.
 This can be loaded into `act` along with the reference sequence and then be analyzed.

 The sequence we are going to use as a reference belongs to an ST1 MSSA strain, MSSA476 (EMBL accession number BX571857).
 Before we begin, make sure you are back in the Module 6 directory.